Mandopop: 1930s–1940s: The Seven Great Singing Stars era

 In 1931, the first sound film was made in China in a cooperation between the Mingxing Film Company and Pathé.
 The film industry took advantage of the sound era and engaged singers for acting and soundtrack roles, and Li Jinhui's Bright Moonlight Song and Dance Troup became the first modern musical division to be integrated into the Chinese film industry when it joined Lianhua Film Company in 1931.
 Amongst the best-known of the singer-actress to emerge in the 1930s were Zhou Xuan, Gong Qiuxia, and Bai Hong.
 Although later singing stars need not also have an acting career, the close relationship between the recording and film industries continued for many decades.
 Later Yao Lee, Bai Guang, Li Xianglan, Wu Yingyin also became popular, and collectively these seven stars became known as the "Seven Great Singing Stars" of the period.
-Other notable singers of this period include Li Lihua and Chang Loo (張露).
+Other notable singers of this period include Li Lihua and Chang Loo (張露; Pinyin: Zhāng Lù).
 In 1940 Yao Lee recorded "Rose, Rose, I Love You" which later became the first Chinese pop song to be covered by Western singers that was a hit.

 The "Seven Great Singing Stars" in the Republic of China period secured the place of the shidaiqu genre in East Asian society.
 Zhou Xuan is generally considered the most notable Chinese pop star of the era for her highly successful singing and film career.
 This generation saw the rise in popularity of female singers from mere "song girls" to "stars", and for the next few decades, female singers would dominate the Mandarin popular music industry.

 In this period, Pathé Records dominated the recording industry.
 In the late 1930s to early 1940s, it held about 90% market share of the Mandarin pop songs.

 The era was a tumultuous period, with the occupation of Shanghai by the Japanese armies during the Second Sino-Japanese War from 1937 and to 1945, followed by continuation of the civil war between the Nationalists and Communists.
 In response to the turmoil, productions began to shift to Hong Kong, and after the Communist takeover in 1949, many stars moved to Hong Kong which then replaced Shanghai as the center of the entertainment industry in the 1950s.